Shelmith-Kariuki/rKenyaCensus/README.md

 ## Extract the table
 df <- V1_T2.2

-## To learn more about the dataset, type
+## To learn more about the dataset, run the following command
 ?V1_T2.2
 ```